 Public transport in Denver

-Denver's light rail system is comprised of nine lines across more than 50 stations.
+Denver's light rail system is comprised of eight lines across more than 50 stations.
 Light rail tickets must be purchased from ticket machines which can be found at the stations before boarding the train.
 The price of the ticket varies according to the distance travelled.

 Taxis in Denver